JavaFXpert/quantum-toy-piano/jamming-with-a-qc-article/jamming-with-a-quantum-computer.md

 ## Rock on!

-Now that you know how the Quantum Music Composer application creates circuits that inform a quantum computer of your melodic and harmonic preferences, please try it out and jam with your favorite quantum computer or simulator.
+Now that you know how the Quantum Music Composer application creates circuits that inform a quantum computer of your melodic and harmonic preferences, please try it out and jam with your favorite quantum computer or simulator!

 ## References